ArisLiWind/CogniSim/README.md

 # CogniSim Tech

-Building the infrastructure for intelligent agents while advancing the science of intelligence.

 ## Vision

 To fulfill what people truly desire — and to make profound, lasting contributions to the world.